Thank you for reading our post, please rate this article at the end.

 The Gear Doctors Air Self-Inflating pad is a genius invention and well worth the money.

 Many campers find it very comfortable.
-It comes with horizontal baffles, which distribute your body weight more evenly and help if you love sleeping sideways.
+It comes with horizontal baffles, which distribute your body weight more evenly and are helpful if you prefer sleeping sideways.
 The size is also decent for big-bodied campers or those who love sleeping on their backs.

 A specialized thermo-insulation material with a 4.3 R-value can keep you warm in different conditions.
 It’s a four-season sleeping pad that will keep you comfortable and warm even in mild winters.
 Sometimes, you feel a draft or something, but it barely stops you from falling asleep.